juju/docs/src/en/controllers-gui.md

 juju gui
 ```

-This will produce output similar to the following:
+This should produce output similar to the following:

 ```no-highlight
 GUI 2.3.0 for model "admin/default" is enabled at: